aospapp/aosp/external/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_N1_1946160``: This applies errata 1946160 workaround to Neoverse-N1
    CPU.
 This needs to be enabled for revisions r3p0, r3p1, r4p0, and r4p1, for revisions r0p0, r1p0, and r2p0 there is no workaround.

+For Neoverse N2, the following errata build flags are defined :

+-  ``ERRATA_N2_2002655``: This applies errata 2002655 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU, it is still open.

+For Neoverse V1, the following errata build flags are defined :

+-  ``ERRATA_V1_1774420``: This applies errata 1774420 workaround to Neoverse-V1
+   CPU.
+This needs to be enabled only for revisions r0p0 and r1p0, it is fixed in r1p1.

+-  ``ERRATA_V1_1791573``: This applies errata 1791573 workaround to Neoverse-V1
+   CPU.
+This needs to be enabled only for revisions r0p0 and r1p0, it is fixed in r1p1.

+-  ``ERRATA_V1_1852267``: This applies errata 1852267 workaround to Neoverse-V1
+   CPU.
+This needs to be enabled only for revisions r0p0 and r1p0, it is fixed in r1p1.

+-  ``ERRATA_V1_1925756``: This applies errata 1925756 workaround to Neoverse-V1
+   CPU.
+This needs to be enabled for r0p0, r1p0, and r1p1, it is still open.

+-  ``ERRATA_V1_1940577``: This applies errata 1940577 workaround to Neoverse-V1
+   CPU.
+This needs to be enabled only for revision r1p0 and r1p1 of the CPU.

+-  ``ERRATA_V1_1966096``: This applies errata 1966096 workaround to Neoverse-V1
+   CPU.
+This needs to be enabled for revisions r1p0 and r1p1 of the CPU, the issue is present in r0p0 as well but there is no workaround for that revision.
+It is still open.

+-  ``ERRATA_V1_2139242``: This applies errata 2139242 workaround to Neoverse-V1
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, and r1p1 of the CPU.
+It is still open.

+For Cortex-A710, the following errata build flags are defined :

+-  ``ERRATA_A710_1987031``: This applies errata 1987031 workaround to
+   Cortex-A710 CPU.
+This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU.
+It is still open.

+-  ``ERRATA_A710_2081180``: This applies errata 2081180 workaround to
+   Cortex-A710 CPU.
+This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU.
+It is still open.

+-  ``ERRATA_A710_2055002``: This applies errata 2055002 workaround to
+   Cortex-A710 CPU.
+This needs to be enabled for revisions r1p0, r2p0 of the CPU and is still open.

+-  ``ERRATA_A710_2017096``: This applies errata 2017096 workaround to
+   Cortex-A710 CPU.
+This needs to be enabled for revisions r0p0, r1p0 and r2p0
+   of the CPU and is still open.

+For Neoverse N2, the following errata build flags are defined :

+-  ``ERRATA_N2_2067956``: This applies errata 2067956 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU and is still open.

+-  ``ERRATA_N2_2025414``: This applies errata 2025414 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU and is still open.

+-  ``ERRATA_N2_2189731``: This applies errata 2189731 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU and is still open.

+-  ``ERRATA_N2_2138956``: This applies errata 2138956 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU and is still open.

 DSU Errata Workarounds
 ----------------------